 Applying for Admission

-Admission to Texas A&M University - Texarkana is open to qualified individuals, regardless of race, color, religion, sex, national origin, or educationally unrelated handicaps.
-Students may apply for admission to Texas A&M University - Texarkana by using the go.tamut.edu online application.
+Admission to Texas A&M University -Texarkana is open to individuals, regardless of race, color, religion, sex, national origin, or educationally unrelated handicaps.
+Students may apply for admission to Texas A&M University -Texarkana by using the go.tamut.edu online application.

 Students applying for admissions to Texas A&M University - Texarkana are required to pay a non-refundable application processing fee.
 Please allow 2-4 weeks for processing your admission application.
-Admissions must receive the application fee and admissions documents (transcripts, test scores, medical records, etc.) within 90 days of submission of the application to avoid cancellation.
-The applicant must review the admissions requirements and check his or her admission status online regularly to confirm receipt of the items the Admissions Office requires for his or her admissions file.
+The Admissions office must receive the application fee and admissions documents (transcripts, test scores, medical records, etc.) within 90 days of submission of the application to avoid cancellation.
+The applicant must review the admissions requirements and check his or her admission status online regularly to confirm receipt of the items the admissions office requires for his or her admission file.

 The application fee is: